clearloop/zosh/docs/src/intro.md

 - No custody wallet, everything on-chain.
 - [frost][frost] to manage the zcash orchard pool.
-- `multi-sig` to manage the zypZEC on the solana side.
+- `multi-sig` to manage the zrcZEC on the solana side.

 ## Privacy